-You’ve cooked up your appetizers, invited your friends over and are ready to cheer on your team for Super Bowl Sunday.
-Whether you’re rooting for the Buckaneers, the Chiefs or just watching the commercials or the halftime show, remember to be considerate of your pets.
-Loud parties as well as special foods and drinks can be overwhelming or harmful to your furry friends.
+You’ve cooked up your appetizers, invited your friends over and are ready to cheer on the Cincinnati Bengals for Super Bowl Sunday.
+Whether you’re cheering on the Bengals or just watching the commercials or the halftime show, remember to be considerate of your pets.
+Loud parties, as well as special foods and drinks, can be overwhelming or harmful to your furry friends.

 Before your friends come over, follow these tips to keep your pets safe for Super Bowl Sunday.

 Pets like to have a safe haven to go to when the noise becomes too much.
 Before your event, create a quiet area for your pets that will help keep them calm.
 If your pets look stressed, call a timeout and give them a quiet option to regroup away from the crowd.
 Make sure the room has everything they will need including food, water, bedding and your pet’s favorite toys.
 Turn on some calming music or the television to help your pets tune out some of the loud noises from your party.

 Flag on the play!
 Keep those caffeinated and alcoholic drinks away from your pets.
 Caffeinated drinks such as cola can cause issues for your pet.
 This can include restlessness, muscle tremors, breathing issues, and heart palpitations.
 In addition, avoid letting your pets consume any sort of alcohol.
 Beer, liquor and wine can have damaging effects on your pet’s liver and brain.
 In fact, just two teaspoons of whiskey can cause a 5-pound cat to go into a coma.
 Just one additional teaspoon could be deadly for your cat.

 Skip the Guac